Setup & OrganizeEnd Users

 All three paths converge on the same user record, so a customer who emails you on Intercom, votes on your public portal, and signs in via your app shows up as one end user — not three.

-If your product already has authenticated users, set up identity verification so every widget interaction is identified — even if customers never explicitly sign in to ProductBridge.
+If your product already has authenticated users, set up identity verification so every widget interaction is identified automatically — your customers never see a second sign-in.

 End User Profile